Skip to main content

 Who can apply

-Generally, you must have worked for at least 1 year with your current employer before you can take parental leave.
-But if your child is reaching the maximum age, you may be able to take 'pro-rata' parental leave.
-This means you are entitled to 1 week's leave for every month you have worked.
+You usually need to have 1 year’s continuous service with your employer before taking parental leave.
+If your child is close to the age limit, you may be able to take pro‑rata leave.
+This gives you 1 week of leave for every month you have worked.

 If both parents have the same employer

-It's possible to transfer up to a maximum of 14 of your 26 weeks of parental leave to the other parent of your child.
-This depends on your employer agreeing to this.
+You can transfer up to 14 of your 26 weeks of parental leave to the other parent if you both work for the same employer.
+This can only happen if your employer agrees.

-• 2 separate periods, each consisting of not less than 6 weeks and not more than 26 weeks in total.
-There must be a gap of at least 10 weeks between the 2 periods of parental leave per child.
+• 2 periods of at least 6 weeks each, and not more than 26 weeks in total, with a gap of at least 10 weeks between them

-Your employment rights are protected during parental leave.
-The only exception to this is your right to pay and superannuation.
+Your employment rights are protected while on parental leave, except for your right to pay and pension contributions.

-You will continue to build up annual leave.
-You are also entitled to any public holidays which fall during a period of parental leave.
+You continue to build up annual leave and are entitled to public holidays that fall during your leave.

 Periods of probation, training or apprenticeship may be suspended.

-If you get sick while on parental leave and are unable to care for your child, your parental leave can be suspended.
-The leave may then be treated as sick leave.
-To do this, you must provide your manager with a doctor's certificate.
-Your parental leave will resume after the illness.
+If you become ill while on parental leave and cannot care for your child, your leave can be put on hold and treated as sick leave.
+You must give your manager a doctor’s certificate.
+Your parental leave will resume after your illness.

 Requesting changes to working hours or patterns

-If you are returning to work from parental leave, you can request changes to your working hours or patterns.
-This is usually proposed for a set period of time.
+If you're returning from parental leave, you may request temporary changes to your working hours or patterns.

-You can change your mind before you sign the confirmation document.
-Let your manager know in writing if you want to cancel or amend your parental leave request.
+You must complete it with your manager at least 4 weeks before the leave begins, and both of you must sign it.
+You can change your mind before signing.
+Tell your manager in writing if you want to cancel or change your request.

 Related topics